atata-framework/atata-cli/README.md

     .Execute("install -g html-validate");
 ```

-*The default command shell for Windows is cmd, for other OSs it is bash.*
+*The default command shell for Windows is "cmd", for other OSs it is "sh".*

 ### Execute Command Through Specific Command Shell